-• One of which owns or controls, directly or indirectly, more than 50 percent of the ownership interest with voting rights or ownership interests that confer rights comparable to voting rights of the other U.S. persons (see RAB 2010-1); and with, are dependent upon, or contribute to each other.
+- One of which owns or controls, directly or indirectly, more than 50 percent of the ownership interest with voting rights or ownership interests that confer rights comparable to voting rights of the other U.S. persons (see RAB 2010-1); and - That has business activities or operations which result in a flow of value between or among persons included in the UBG or has business activities or operations that are integrated with, are dependent upon, or contribute to each other.
 Flow of value is determined by reviewing the totality of facts and circumstances of business activities and operations.
 (See RAB 2010-2.)